 Regulatory: Brian has appeared before more than 30 different boards and agencies in Alberta dealing with everything from property taxes to subdivision approvals, development appeals, energy and utility board interventions, and professional conduct hearings.
 Brian has acted in over 200 professional conduct hearings and, in that process, has been involved in mediations, settlements, and defence strategies respecting approximately 25 different professions in Alberta.

-Brian has been published in trade journals and regularly presents articles on professional liability and professional conduct.
-In addition, Brian has lectured in the area of professional responsibility at the University of Alberta Faculty of Health Sciences, Department of Rehabilitation Medicine and also to various professional and regulatory colleges.
+Brian has been published in trade journals and regularly presents articles and seminars on professional conduct, privacy, and anti-spam laws.
+In addition, Brian has lectured on professional responsibility at the University of Alberta, Faculty of Health Sciences, Department of Rehabilitation Medicine, and also to a large variety of professionals and regulatory colleges.

 Prior to his legal career, Brian worked for over a decade in the real estate, finance, and land development industries.

 Brian has been very actively involved in the community his entire adult life.
 He coached minor hockey and soccer for over a decade, was the President of the Better Business Bureau of Central and Northern Alberta and on the board of the Canadian Council of Better Business Bureaus.
 He was the President of his local homeowners association, has been very actively involved on committees with the Derrick Golf & Winter Club, and has spent over a decade volunteering with Athabasca University on its board and committees.
 Brian was one of the founders and leaders of a local environmental stewardship association that started in 1995, and continues in that role today.